-The mission of Towson University's ATOD Abuse Prevention Center is to create an environment conducive to academic success and wellness.
+The mission of Towson University's Alcohol, Tobacco & Other Drug (ATOD) Prevention Center is to create an environment conducive to academic success and wellness.
 Our mission is based on the knowledge that the campus is a complex community that influences the behavior of students.
 Students attempt to understand the campus community through their acquired psychological dispositions.
 The interaction between the individual student and the campus community is powerful in determining all sorts of student behaviors, including those relating to the use of alcohol, tobacco and other drugs.

-- Foster relationships with the Baltimore County ATOD prevention coordinator to support ATOD prevention and education activities within the community
+- Foster relationships with Baltimore County agencies as well as other higher education institutions involved in addressing high-risk and underage drinking to support prevention and education activities within the community;

-- Educate students about responsible choices and decisions regarding substance using behavior and overall student wellness
+- Educate students about responsible choices and decisions regarding substance use and overall student wellness behaviors.

 Be a Responsible Tiger